AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251028144548.png]]

-Because the depth map has a fie
+Because the depth map has a fixed resolution, the depth frequently spans more than one fragment